Maine's ice harvesting tradition continues in the rain

 Some of the tools seen Sunday are around 150 years old, according to organizers.

-The ice harvested in the winter time is stored in a barn, insulated by being stacked together and with hay on top of it.
-This method is the same way used for two hundred years, according to the ice house organizers.
+The ice harvested in the wintertime is stored in a barn, insulated by being stacked together and with hay on top of it.
+This method is the same way used for 200 years, according to the ice house organizers.